Why Hustle Culture Feels Productive — and Why It Quietly Fails (But Quietly Fails After Burnout)

 But you rarely stop to ask:

-Is this the right thing to build in the first place?
+Is this the right thing to build at all?

 → Internal Order Is the Foundation